What Is Breast Augmentation?

 Silicone Gel Breast Implant

-These implants are filled with silicone gel, feeling significantly more like natural breast tissue than saline ones and are generally preferred for most augmentations.
+These implants are filled with silicone gel, feeling significant more like natural breast tissue than saline ones and are generally preferred for most augmentations.

 Saline Breast Implant